01

 Two compounding problems emerged.

-First, the subject matter is genuinely complex: visa rules are situational, overlapping, and frequently updated.
+Visa rules are situational, overlapping, and frequently updated.
 'Can I travel?' has different answers depending on visa type, OPT status, and whether the EAD card has arrived.

-Second, the existing help infrastructure is structurally misaligned with the pace of student decision-making.
 Students need answers in hours, not days.
 When the official channel is unavailable, they do not wait — they find an unofficial one.

 Design Thinking